How Is the Brain Wired?

 Our brain works like a high performing, multi-agent engineering system, says Sri Sarma, PhD, a biomedical engineer and Johns Hopkins University professor.
-In this video, Dr. Sarma explains how our neurons collect information and communicate.
+She explains how our neurons collect information and communicate.

 Transcript

-about my environment.
-So how I can execute that very seamlessly.
-So I kind of view this as sort of this highly complicated
+about my environment so how I can execute that very seamlessly.
+So I view this as this highly-complicated, multi-agent

 brain health nervous system